andypowe11/vCloudDirector-Docker-Swarm/README.md

 For debugging, you should be able to ssh to the master, using the username 'core' and your private key.
 You can ssh on from there to each of the nodes.
-Other then that, it shouldn't really be necessary to log in to any of the hosts.
+Other than that, it shouldn't really be necessary to log in to any of the hosts.

 ## Future work